 Again, there are other travel reward credit cards.
 Still, after years of research and experience, the Chase Sapphire Preferred is my preferred travel reward credit card for beginners and novices alike.

-Here you'll also earn 100,000 bonus points after spending $15,000 in the first three months, which may make sense if you have big upcoming purchases and business investments.
+Here you'll earn 100,000 bonus points after spending $15,000 in the first three months, which may make sense if you have big upcoming purchases and business investments.
 You'll also earn 3X the points (that's three points for every dollar spent) on travel, shipping, internet, cable, phone services, and some advertising (up to $150,000 each anniversary year), plus 1 point for every $1 spent anywhere else.

 If used when traveling, there are zero foreign transaction fees.
-You'll also enjoy purchase protection, and extended warranties on those items purchased with your Chase Ink Preferred business credit card, as well as trip cancelation/interruption, trip delay, baggage delay, cell phone protection, and more.
+You'll also enjoy purchase protection, and extended warranties on those items purchased with your Chase Ink Business business credit card, as well as trip cancelation/interruption, trip delay, baggage delay, cell phone protection, and more.

 The annual fee of $95 is low enough that even freelancers can afford to take advantage of the benefits this travel reward credit card has to offer.